genomicsclass/book/pages/standard_errors.md

 ## [1] -4.9
 ```

-the true parameter $$-0.5g$$.
 But we won't see this value when we estimate because the standard error of our estimate is approximately:

 ```r
 sd(betahat)